 You’ll Still Need Accountants

 Ultimately, accounting software is a tool.
 You still need to know how to use it, and even then, it requires detailed analysis to make use of the data.
-As technology develops, the technical aspects of accounting become easier and faster, but this simply means the accounting team can serve more as a group of guides or consultants (which is ultimately what you really want).
+As technology develops, the technical aspects of accounting become easier and faster, but this simply means the accounting team can serve more a group of guides or consultants (which is ultimately what you really want).

 Total reliance on AI or other technology, in general, is not the solution for progress.
 Removing the insights of human accountants is unwise.
 Even with the raw processing power of an automated, cloud-based system, good direction from the human is still necessary.
 Software can’t yet define strategies for cutting costs or provide insight into how to conserve more revenue to reach business goals.
 It’s up to the accounting team, harnessing the technology, to be the brains behind the machine.